xraypy/xraylarch/doc/installation.rst

 packages it manages, including Larch.

 Start by installing the latest version of Anaconda Python from the `Anaconda Downloads`_ site.
-Python 3.7 or Python 3.8 is recommended.
+Python 3.8 or Python 3.9 is recommended.
-Larch should work with Python 3.6, but will no longer work with Python 2.7.
+Larch should work with Python 3.7 and Python 3.6 (to be clear, it will not work with Python 2.7).
 You can also download and install Miniconda from `Miniconda Downloads` as a starting distribution.

 Once Anaconda or Miniconda Python is installed, you can open a Terminal (on Linux or Mac OSX) or the Anaconda prompt (on Windows) and type::